 Sit-On-Top Kayak Versus Sit-In Kayak

 Sit-on-top kayaks are typically easiest to get in and out of.
-They also float if the kayak capsizes, where a sit-in can fill with water and sink.
-No matter what your experience level or type of activity you’ll be doing, you can’t go wrong with deciding on a Sit-On-Top kayak as the preferred type of kayak construction design.
+They also float if the kayak capsizes, where a sit-in kayak can fill with water and sink.
+No matter what your experience level or type of activity you’ll be doing, you can’t go wrong with deciding on a Sit-On-Top kayak – which are the types of kayaks Vibe engineers for both its recreational yaks and its kayak angling yaks.

 How Much Weight Will You Be Carrying On Your Kayak?